bchao1/Fun-with-MNIST/README.md

 |Transfer Learning||

 ## Generative Models
-In the following generative models, almost all of them are modified from the following model architecture:
+In the following generative models, some of them are modified from the following model architecture (DCGAN-like):
 ```python
 // Example: Autoencoder structure
 // Downsampling network (eg. Encoder, Discriminator)